willawill/Front-end-Developer-Interview-Questions/README.md

 * Explain "deferreds".
 * What are some jQuery specific optimizations you can implement?
 * What does `.end()` do?

+    * End the most recent filtering operation in the current chain and return the set of matched elements to its previous state.

 * How, and why, would you namespace a bound event handler?
 * Name 4 different values you can pass to the jQuery method.
   * Selector (string), HTML (string), Callback (function), HTMLElement, object, array, element array, jQuery Object etc.